dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 how the two types of evaluation relate to each other.

-Lastly, the language has been implemented in the Coq Proof Assistant such that we can later proof an equivalence relation between **interpretation of an arithmetic expression** and **compilation followed by execution of an arithmetic expression**.
+Lastly, the language has been implemented in the Coq Proof Assistant such that we can prove an equivalence relation between **interpretation of an arithmetic expression** and **compilation followed by execution of an arithmetic expression**, which is exactly the topic of the [next blog post]({% post_url 2015-10-16-equivalence-proof-of-interpretation-and-compilation-followed-by-execution
+%}).

 [^1]: We use the notation `[1,2,3]` and `(1 :: 2 :: 3 :: nil)` interchangeably
     to denote the content of a `list` in Coq.